tagion/tagion/docs/gov/glossary/index.md

 ## Permission/Un-permissioned

 Refers to anybody being able to participate in a system, e.g. running a node, with or without permission.
-(See our deep-daive in what that meand for DLT systems [here](https://docs.tagion.org/gov/governance_areas/network_formation/introductions/permission).)
+(See our in-depth analysis what this means for DLT systems - "de-jure and de-facto" - [here](https://docs.tagion.org/gov/governance_areas/network_formation/introductions/permission).)

 ## Public/Private